manhntm3/LLM_Spark/README.md

 ## Run locally

-Step to run locally:
+### Step to run locally

 Set the training parameter in the config in the [application.conf](./src/main/resources/application.conf)

+Assume `INPUT_DIRECTORY` is a directory contain the dataset, could be in local or in HDFS(e.g: `hdfs://localhost:9000/user/manh/WikiText/`)

+And `OUTPUT_DIRECTORY` is a directory where we want to save the model.
+Could be in local or in HDFS.
+The model will be saved as `outputModel.bin`

 And then
 ```
-sbt clean compile "run HDFS_INPUT HDFS_OUTPUT"
+sbt clean compile "run INPUT_DIRECTORY OUTPUT_DIRECTORY"
 sbt clean compile test
 ```
-Assume HDFS_INPUT is a directory contain the dataset(e.g: `hdfs://localhost:9000/user/manh/WikiText/`)
-And HDFS_OUTPUT is a directory where we want to save the model.
-The model will be saved as `outputModel.bin`

-Step to build jar file: The jar file is built using assembly plugin of sbt.
+### Step to build jar file

+The jar file is built using assembly plugin of sbt.
 The output of the jar file is located at `target/scala-version/`
 ```
 sbt -J-Xmx4G clean compile assembly
 ```

+### Run with Spark

 Command to submit the job to spark locally:
 ```